Children of Men: Plot

 In 2027, total human infertility has led to wars and global depression, pushing civilization to the brink of collapse as humanity faces extinction.
-The United Kingdom has transformed into a totalitarian police state in which refugees are arrested and either imprisoned, deported, or executed in concentration camps.
+The UK has transformed into a totalitarian police state in which asylum seekers are arrested and put in camps.
+Daily life is full of bombings, rationing, decay and propaganda.
+The populace mourns as they hear the news that the youngest person alive in the world is killed at age eighteen.

-Theo Faron, a former activist turned cynical bureaucrat, is kidnapped by the Fishes, a militant refugee-rights group led by Theo's estranged wife, Julian Taylor; the pair separated after their son's death during a 2008 flu pandemic.
-Julian offers Theo money to acquire transit papers for a young refugee woman named Kee.
-Theo only obtains joint transit papers from his cousin, a government minister, and requests to escort Kee in exchange for a larger sum of money, to which Julian agrees.
-Luke, a Fishes member, drives Theo, Kee, Julian, and former midwife Miriam towards Canterbury, but an armed gang ambushes them and kills Julian.
-The group escapes from the gang and the police before hiding Julian's body.
+Theo Faron, a former activist turned cynical, depressed bureaucrat, is kidnapped by the Fishes, a militant refugee-rights group led by Theo's estranged wife, Julian Taylor.
+The pair separated after their son's death in 2008.
+Julian offers Theo money to acquire transit papers from his cousin, the Minister of Arts, for a young refugee woman named Kee.
+Theo visits his cousin inside an elite mini-city within London where the powerful enjoy all the pleasures of the past.
+Theo obtains joint transit papers from his cousin, then tells Julian that he is willing to escort Kee himself in exchange for more money.
+Luke, a Fishes member, drives Theo, Kee, Julian, and Miriam towards Canterbury, but they are ambushed and Julian is killed.
+After the rest escape, Luke kills two police officers that stop them.

-At a safe house, Kee reveals to Theo that she is pregnant, making her the only known pregnant woman in the world.
+At a farm safe house, Kee reveals to Theo that she is pregnant, making her the only known pregnant woman in the world.
 Julian intended to take her to the Human Project, a secret scientific research group in the Azores dedicated to curing humanity's infertility.
-Luke becomes the new leader of the Fishes.
-That night, Theo eavesdrops and learns that Luke orchestrated Julian's death, while also intending to kill Theo and use Kee's baby as a political tool.
-Theo, Kee, and Miriam escape to the secluded hideaway of Jasper Palmer, Theo's friend and a former political cartoonist.
-Jasper lives with his catatonic wife Janice, a former journalist tortured by the government.
+That night, Theo eavesdrops and learns that Luke and other Fishes orchestrated Julian's death, while also intending to kill Theo and use Kee's baby as their political tool.
+Theo orchestrates an escape for himself, Kee, and Miriam, a midwife, to the secluded hideaway of Jasper Palmer, a bohemian, old friend of Theo.